If you try to compare last summer to this summer, Devin Lockerby said there’s no comparison to be made.

 “It’s completely different,” Lockerby said.
 “Really, just being able to go out now in June has been great.
 Last year, we couldn’t do anything.
 It was all Twitter DMs and phone calls and Zooms, so now actually being able to be on campus has really helped.”

-Lockerby said he went to six different camps this summer and another five official visits to college campuses.
+So far, Lockerby said he’s been to six different camps this summer and another five official visits to college campuses.

 “Being on campus and actually being able to shake a hand is a lot different than just being on a Zoom call,” Lockerby said.

-While that experience doesn’t translate directly to Laden Nerison, the rising Kenyon-Wanamingo senior has enjoyed the benefits of a bustling AAU basketball summer schedule with his team, Minnesota Lightning.
+While that experience doesn’t translate directly to Laden Nerison, the incoming Kenyon-Wanamingo senior has enjoyed the benefits of a bustling AAU basketball summer schedule with his team, Minnesota Lightning.

 “I’ve been playing a lot of basketball, and that’s kind of it, I guess,” Nerison said.
 “It’s kind of the same as last year but we get to play against different teams now.”